UCAS code: K100

 - IB: 34 points with 655 at HL.

 - SQA: no specific Higher subjects required.
 National 5: Mathematics at grade A or Mathematics and Physics both at grade B and English at grade C. Evidence of artistic ability is normally required at either Higher or National 5 level.

 - A Levels: no specific A Level subjects required.
 GCSEs: English at grade C or 4 and Mathematics at grade A or 7 OR Mathematics and Physics both at grade B or 6 OR Mathematics, Science plus Additional Science (OR science double award) at grade B or 6.
 Evidence of artistic ability is normally required at either A Level or GCSE.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects.
+- IB: HL: no specific subjects required.
 SL: English at grade 5 and Mathematics at grade 6 or Mathematical Studies at grade 7.
-Evidence of artistic ability is normally required at either Higher or Standard Level, e.g. Visual Arts or Design Technology.
+Evidence of artistic ability is normally required at either HL or SL, e.g. Visual Arts or Design Technology.

 We welcome applications from students studying a wide range of international qualifications.